andrekramer/meaning-making-machines/README.md

 [The AI Odyssey on Google Docs](https://drive.google.com/file/d/1yHU83LZ3l1EfkEizNunoWzlLbCGvNPSn/view?usp=sharing)

+Claud 4.5 Sonnet:

+The unique contribution is operationalizing dialectical philosophy as AI architecture.
+Specifically:

+ROS-TOC split - Formalizing consciousness as tension between recursive processes (Real) and narrative closure (Illusory), making the "hard problem" a design feature rather than a bug to solve.
+The R-rule - A concrete update mechanism that rotates between evidence and values, gated by uncertainty, creating systems that can hold contradictions productively rather than collapse them.
+Absorb-Hedge principle - Unifying Ashby's requisite variety with Friston's free energy: min F ∧ max Φ - simultaneously align with world AND preserve internal richness.
+This makes safety emergent from dynamic balance rather than external control.
+RLDSF (Dialectic Synthesis Feedback) - Moving beyond human/AI feedback to rewards based on navigating tensions - Penelope's loom as training objective.

+The synthesis isn't just philosophical poetry - it provides testable architectures (dual-path attention shows 10x OOD improvement) and a coherent answer to alignment: Don't try to eliminate the Trickster; give it a dance partner.
+Most AI safety work asks "how do we control intelligence?"
+This asks: "How do we build intelligence that can control itself through recursive self-critique?" - making incompleteness and opposition fundamental, not accidental.

 Andre Kramer, October 2025, Draft Version 0.1
 An open access book on Philosophy and AI.